FREE SHIPPING ON ALL ORDERS DUE TO COVID-19

 When paper and cannabis burn, the combustion releases the same toxins and carcinogens as tobacco smoke.
 Plus, cannabis smokers tend to inhale deeply and hold the smoke in their lungs longer.2 There are far too many safe ways of ingesting CBD to justify smoking hemp flower.
 If you prefer the option of inhaling CBD, it is far better to stick with vaping, a delivery method devised to simulate smoking without the same known harmful effects.

-When you purchase hemp-derived CBD tinctures, topicals, vapes and capsules, you have access to important information about the products you select.
+When you purchase hemp-derived CBD tinctures, topicals, vapes, and capsules, you have access to important information about the products you select.
 When you purchase from a reputable source, you know how the plants were cultivated, how the oil was extracted, and have a list of ingredients used to create your products.
 You may also have access to third-party test results to verify the safety of your purchases.
 When you purchase dried hemp flower, you may not have access to this vital information.

 Low Concentration of CBD

 With hemp CBD flower, it is difficult to know exactly how much CBD is in the product you purchase.
-While hemp flower contains a significant amount of cannabinoids, the flower is commonly high in CBDA, not CBD.
+While the hemp flower contains a significant amount of cannabinoids, the flower is commonly high in CBDA, not CBD.
 CBDA is the inactive form of CBD.
 CBDA becomes active CBD in a process called decarboxylation.
 Your body utilizes CBDA differently than CBD and has to work harder to break down the molecules.3

 Confusion with Marijuana

-It is not unusual to find smoke shops selling hemp flower as cannabis flower in an effort to confuse the distinction between hemp and marijuana.
+It is not unusual to find smoke shops selling hemp flower as a cannabis flower in an effort to confuse the distinction between hemp and marijuana.
 Since the terms marijuana and cannabis have been used interchangeably for decades, selling hemp-derived “cannabis flower” leads many people to mistakenly believe they are purchasing a product high in THC.
 Since hemp and marijuana flower are similar in appearance and odor, law enforcement officials are also caught up in the confusion.4

 Product Age and Expiration